Saverio "Sonny" Morea

-Saverio "Sonny" Morea (born January 23, 1932) is an American aerospace engineer, former NASA employee, and flight instructor.
+Saverio "Sonny" Morea (January 23, 1932 – July 6, 2026) was an American aerospace engineer, NASA employee and flight instructor.
 He managed the development of the F-1 and J-2 engines as well as the Lunar Roving Vehicle.

 Early life

 Morea was born and raised in Queens in what he has referred to as "very humble beginnings."
 He attended Brooklyn Technical High School, where he graduated in 1950 having completed the Aeronautical Engineering curriculum.
 While in high school, he worked every other weekend with his father for 13 dollars a day.
 He spent the money on flight lessons, earning his pilot's license by the time of his graduation.

 After high school, Morea attended the City College of New York, where he graduated with an engineering degree.
 He was also involved with the college's Army Reserve Officers' Training Corps (ROTC) program, through which he was commissioned as a second lieutenant.
 His first professional job was with North American Aviation in the Aerophysics Department.
 Morea worked on the SM-64 Navaho at North American, specifically in designing the rocket's wind tunnel aft body.